 Do Lenten roses like sun or shade?

 But if you keep them well-watered, they can take more sun.

 Are Hellebores toxic?

 Yes, all parts of the Hellebore plant are toxic to humans and pets.

 However, you would have to ingest a lot of them for it to be fatal.

 The sap from the plants can cause minor skin irritation, so it’s a good idea to wear gloves when handling them.

 Once I was converted into a Lenten Rose fan and actually started looking for them, I realized another reason why so many people like them.

-There are a lot of different Hellebore flowers to choose from!
+There is a wide range of Hellebore hybrids to choose from.

 When I first started buying them, most of them didn’t have specific names, but were sold with the generic Helleborus x hybridus name and the type of flower.